 You can navigate between account types using tabs at the top of the page.
 You’ll see a tab for Assets, Liabilities, Income, Expenses, and Equity accounts.

-To add a new account, simply click Add an Account and enter the Account Type & Account Name (optional: enter the Account ID and Description).
+To add a new account, click Add an Account and enter the Account Type & Account Name (optional: enter the Account ID and Description).
 When you’ve finished, click Save.

 The Account Name, ID, and Description can be edited at any time by clicking on the grey pencil icon to the right of the account you want to change.